A Wildcat Fall 7

 Teri smiled.
 “Smith, you seem pretty familiar with all that baby business.
 Do you have a secret family you’re not talking about?”

 Tiffany poked her head in and laughed.
 “Mike will have a heart attack when I tell him we’re getting pregnant.
-I’m already driving him crazy being around him twenty-four seven.”
+I’m already driving him crazy being around him twenty-four-seven.”

 Teri shook her head.
 “Nah.
-The guy is in seventh heaven having you sexing him up all the time.
+The guy is in seventh heaven, having you sexing him up all the time.
 He’s loving it.”

 Lisa laughed.
 “Oh, Teri!
 You’re too much!”

 Tiffany grabbed Teri and kissed her hard on the lips.
 “Nah, the little shit is right.
 I’m turning Mike into an old man with my demands.
 I never realized that once I opened that spigot, I couldn’t shut it off.
 Maybe all those years on tour left me with my needs unfulfilled.
-So now I’m filling that tank.”
+So now I’m filling up that tank.”

 Mike came up and squeezed her.
 “Uh-huh.
 She’s got the libido of a nineteen-year-old boy.
 But I’m having fun trying to keep up.”